Tolkien: Maker of Middle-earth. How it all started

 In this short blog post I would love to show you what the fans were told beforehand of Tolkien: Maker of Middle-earth: the trailers, the sneak peeks and what the media had to say about the upcoming exhibition.

 The Guardian titled Unpublished art by Lord of the Rings creator JRR Tolkien goes on show in its March 24, 2018, piece.
 Rare and diverse paintings and drawings reveal visual talents of celebrated Oxford author was the subtitle and this was echoed along the board by other publications.
 Earlier in the year, the Oxford Times did itself proud with their opening line: Lovers of the works of JRR Tolkien can be expected to make their own quest to Oxford this year, as the city’s Bodleian Library hosts treasures almost as precious as the Dark Lord Sauron’s One Ring.
 It became pretty clear early on that ‘art’ was very much going to be in the foreground.
-For the Bodleian Libraries’ very own press release see here. and interestingly enough in a post on the Father Christmas letters curator Catherine McIlwaine already told the public about the upcoming event in December 2017.
+For the Bodleian Libraries’ very own press release see here. and interestingly enough in the post celebrating Christopher Tolkien being awarded the Bodley Medal on Nov 3, 2016, it was already mentioned an exhibition was forthcoming.

 The Bodleian Libraries themselves showed what they had in mind when it comes to merchandise – all of it excellent, I daresay – in this huge Medium post.